stassa/louise/README.md

    knowledge, metarules and examples defined for that target in 'tiny\_kinship.pl'.

 Structure of the experiment file
 --------------------------------

-Louise expects the background knowledge, metarules and positive and negative examples for a learning target to be defined in an _experiment file_ a Prolgo module file with a specific structure.
+Louise expects the background knowledge, metarules and positive and negative examples for a learning target to be defined in an _experiment file_ a Prolog module file with a specific structure.

 An experiment file is a module that must export _at least_ the following set of